 The route generally follows the RMK hiking route from south east to north east to the capital using mainly gravel and forest roads.
 Shorter sections can also be more technical and there are some asphalt sections too - especially around capital.
 Following the hiking route means easy access to numerous campsites and sightseeing places.

 and Taevaskoja sandstone cliff - the hiking trail to the cliff goes through forest with some trees up to 40m high.
 Cross Emajogi river by human-powered barge at Kavastu.
 After that, visit old fishing villages at Peipsi Lake near Kallaste and buy some dried fish.
-Near Jogeva, visit Elistvere animal park
+Near Jogeva, visit Elistvere Animal Park

-to see some local wild animals.
+to see some native wild animals.

 After Jogeva, you head to the North-East part - an area very different to the rest of the country.
 Visit Peipsi Lake and take a swim in Europe's fourth largest lake.
 Roads in this area are more rocky because limestone is close to surface.
 Many small forest roads are covered with rough crushed limestone from mines.
 And be careful, we have also many swamps here where riding gets muddy!